Rebirth Rice is committed to gradual growth and a durable relationship with its rice growing farmers.

 QUALITY CONTROL & LAB RESULTS

-Early 2019, the Office of Rice Inspection Committee, a Thai government agency one has to pass to export rice, introduced a grading program for pigmented rice and ever since, for each shipment, our rice has received 'prime quality' status, the highest value Thai pigmented rice can get.
+Early 2019, the Office of Rice Inspection Committee, a Thai Foreign Trade Department agency one has to pass to export rice, introduced a grading program for pigmented rice and ever since, for each shipment, our rice has received 'prime quality' status, the highest qualification Thai pigmented rice can get.
+Grading results have become an essential part of the phytosanitary certificate, issued by the Thai Department of Agriculture and exchanged with the USDA APHIS in order to enter the US.
+Contact us anytime to get a copy of the certificate from the batch you got your rice from (mention the date you bought our rice and we track down the according certificate).

-Last, we pack vacuum, which is accepted by the USDA APHIS as an alternative to chemical fumigation usually required for overseas travels.
+Last, we pack vacuum at our own FDA registered food facility in Chiang Mai.
+Vacuum packing is accepted by the USDA APHIS as an alternative to chemical fumigation (industry standard) usually required for overseas travels.

 WHERE OUR RICE GROWS